WalletWasabi/WasabiDoc/docs/using-wasabi/Daemon.md

 ## Available Commands

+`wassabee` or `wassabeed` starts Wasabi wallet when the package is installed.

+`dotnet run` builds the source code and starts Wasabi.

-`mix` starts Wasabi in daemon and not the GUI.
+`mix` makes sure Wasabi starts in daemon and not the GUI.

 `--wallet:` specifies the name of the hot wallet with the coins you want to CoinJoin.

 `--destination:` specifies the destination wallet that the mixed coins will be coinjoined into, after the target anonymity set is reached.
-A coin will be coinjoined into the first wallet, until anonymity set target is reached, then there will be one additional CoinJoin into the `--destination` wallet.
+A coin will be coinjoined into the first wallet, until anonymity set target is reached, then there will be one additional CoinJoin into the `destination` wallet.

 `--keepalive` keeps the daemon running after all coins have reached the anonymity set target, and continue to CoinJoin when new coins are received into the wallet.